 · It can be useful to have a comfortable backpack to hold your gear when out walking.

-· For your safety, it is recommended that you never walk alone in isolated areas, that you always let someone know where you are going and when you should be expected back.
+· For your safety it is recommended that you never walk alone in isolated areas, and that you always let someone know where you are going and when you should be expected back.

 · Bring a mobile phone and make sure it is fully charged.

-If serious call the Mountain Rescue Service and ask for Mountain Rescue (but only in a genuine emergency)
+If accident is serious telephone the Mountain Rescue Service on 999 or 112 and ask for Mountain Rescue - (but only in a genuine emergency!)